-4.32 Clerks, while employed as supervisors, shall receive the Clerk Supervisor Skill Rate.

-4.33 Clerks, while employed as chief supervisors, supercargoes, and vessel planners covered by a Supplemental Agreement (See Addenda -Vessel Planning) shall receive the Chief Supervisor and Supercargo Skill Rate.

-4.34 Any employee who now receives a higher basic wage than that provided in this Contract Document shall not have his salary reduced because of the Contract Document going into effect.

-4.35 Clerks, while employed as kitchen/tower clerk supervisors, yard clerk supervisors, vessel clerk supervisors, and other such clerk supervisors who perform the same function utilizing computer equipment to direct cargo and equipment operations in the yard and against vessels shall receive the Kitchen/Tower/Computer Clerk Skill Rate.

-4.4 Penalty cargo rates.

-4.41 In addition to the basic wages for clerks' work, additional wages to be called penalties shall be paid for the types of cargoes, conditions of cargoes, or working conditions specified in the Wage Rate Schedule.
+- 4.314 During overtime hours, the Skill Rates shall be 1.5 times the straight time rate on the first and second shifts and 1.8 times the straight time Skill Rate on the third shift. - 4.32 Clerks, while employed as supervisors, shall receive the Clerk Supervisor Skill Rate. - 4.33 Clerks, while employed as chief supervisors, supercargoes, and vessel planners covered by a Supplemental Agreement (See Addenda -Vessel Planning) shall receive the Chief Supervisor and Supercargo Skill Rate. - 4.34 Any employee who now receives a higher basic wage than that provided in this Contract Document shall not have his salary reduced because of the Contract Document going into effect. - 4.35 Clerks, while employed as kitchen/tower clerk supervisors, yard clerk supervisors, vessel clerk supervisors, and other such clerk supervisors who perform the same function utilizing computer equipment to direct cargo and equipment operations in the yard and against vessels shall receive the Kitchen/Tower/Computer Clerk Skill Rate. - 4.36 There shall be established two 30% Occupation Codes: "Planning Rail" and "Planning Yard".
+Marine clerks who perform the yard and rail planning functions shall be paid at the appropriate 30% rate.
+Nothing in this Section will limit an employer's rights under the PCCCD and its Addenda. - 4.4 Penalty cargo rates. - 4.41 In addition to the basic wages for clerks' work, additional wages to be called penalties shall be paid for the types of cargoes, conditions of cargoes, or working conditions specified in the Wage Rate Schedule.

+WAGES SECTION 4
-4.42 (This Section of the Longshore Contract Document is not applicable.)

-4.43 Where 2 penalty rates might apply, the higher penalty rate shall apply and in no case shall more than one penalty rate be paid.

-4.44 The penalty cargo rate for the first shift shall be the straight time penalty cargo rate as set forth in the Penalty Cargo List; the penalty cargo rate for the second shift shall be 1.333333 times the straight time penalty cargo rate; the penalty cargo rate for the third shift shall be 1.5 times the straight time penalty cargo rate.

-4.45 During overtime hours on the first, second, and third shifts the penalty cargo rate shall be 1.5 times the straight time penalty cargo rate.

-4.46 The straight time penalty cargo rate for working explosives shall at all times equal the employee's straight time rate as set forth in Section 4.13.

-4.47 Where a Skill Rate and a penalty both apply, the allowance for the penalty shall be applied to the Skill Rate and shall be augmented for shift differentials and overtime hours as provided in this Section 4.

-4.48 Supervisors and supercargoes.

-4.481 Supercargoes and ship supervisors in charge of hatch clerks will be paid penalty cargo rates when 50% or more of the hatch clerks receive the penalty cargo rate.

-4.482 Dock supervisors working directly against a vessel will be paid penalty cargo rates when 50% or more of the hatch clerks they are supervising receive penalty cargo rates when loading or discharging of the ship is actually in progress.
+- 4.42 (This Section of the Longshore Contract Document is not applicable.) - 4.43 Where 2 penalty rates might apply, the higher penalty rate shall apply and in no case shall more than one penalty rate be paid. - 4.44 The penalty cargo rate for the first shift shall be the straight time penalty cargo rate as set forth in the Penalty Cargo List; the penalty cargo rate for the second shift shall be 1.333333 times the straight time penalty cargo rate; the penalty cargo rate for the third shift shall be 1.5 times the straight time penalty cargo rate. - 4.45 During overtime hours on the first, second, and third shifts the penalty cargo rate shall be 1.5 times the straight time penalty cargo rate. - 4.46 The straight time penalty cargo rate for working explosives shall at all times equal the employee's straight time rate as set forth in Section 4.13. - 4.47 Where a Skill Rate and a penalty both apply, the allowance for the penalty shall be applied to the Skill Rate and shall be augmented for shift differentials and overtime hours as provided in this Section 4. - 4.48 Supervisors and supercargoes. - 4.481 Supercargoes and ship supervisors in charge of hatch clerks will be paid penalty cargo rates when 50% or more of the hatch clerks receive the penalty cargo rate. - 4.482 Dock supervisors working directly against a vessel will be paid penalty cargo rates when 50% or more of the hatch clerks they are supervising receive penalty cargo rates when loading or discharging of the ship is actually in progress.